dinofizz/carbalert/README.md

 # CarbAlert

-CarbAlert is a web application which scrapes a local (South African) second-hand computer parts forum for new posts offering laptops featuring keywords of interest.
-I'm using Django for the admin console and database/ORM integration, Scrapy for web-scraping, Celery for task management and Mailgun for sending out alert emails.
-The application is hosted on a VPS and is deployed using Docker.
+CarbAlert is a web application which scrapes a local (South African) second-hand computer parts forum for new posts offering laptops featuring keywords of interest (specifically the [first page of the "laptops" forum](https://carbonite.co.za/index.php?forums/laptops.32/)) I'm using [Django](https://www.djangoproject.com/) for the admin console and database/ORM integration, [Scrapy](https://scrapy.org/) for web-scraping, [Celery](http://www.celeryproject.org/) for task management, [Flower](https://flower.readthedocs.io/en/latest/) for task monitoring and [Mailgun](https://www.mailgun.com/) for sending out alert emails.
+I am using [Docker](https://www.docker.com/) to manage and run the containers which make up the CarbAlert application.

 ![Django admin console showing results](images/dell_results.png "Django admin console showing results")